Élisabeth Chaplin

-Élisabeth Chaplin (17 October 1890, Fontainebleau, France – 28 January 1982, Fiesole, Italy) was a French/Tuscan painter in the Nabis style.
+Élisabeth Chaplin (17 October 1890 – 28 January 1982) was a French/Tuscan painter in the Nabis style.

 She is known for her portraiture and Tuscan landscapes, most of which reside in the Pitti Palace’s Gallery of Modern Art collection in Florence.
 She has two self-portraits in the Vasari Corridor collection.

 Family influences

 Chaplin came from a family of painters and sculptors.
 Her mother was Marguerite de Bavier-Chauffour, a poet and sculptor.
 Her uncle was Charles Joshua Chaplin, a French painter and engraver.
 Charles Chaplin conducted art classes specifically for women at his studio.
 The American artist Mary Cassatt and the English artist Louise Jopling were among Charles Chaplin's students.
 He died when Elisabeth Chaplin was a baby.

 Early life

 In 1900 Elisabeth’s family moved to Italy, first to Piemonte and afterwards to Savona in Liguria.
 It was there that she started to teach herself to paint, with no formal training.
 When the Chaplin family took up residence at the Villa Rossi in Fiesole in 1905, Elisabeth had the chance to visit Francesco Gioli’s studio and meet painter Giovanni Fattori.

 Chaplin’s visits to the Uffizi Museum were decisive.
 She learned from copying the classics.
 From 1905-1908, she painted her first large canvases and in 1910 her "Ritratto di Famiglia" (Family Portrait) won a gold medal from the Florence Society of Fine Arts (displayed in the Gallery of Modern Art, Florence).
 In 1916 she moved with her family to Rome, where she would live until 1922.
 There she met Paul-Albert Besnard (1849-1934), a French painter and printmaker, who in 1913, was appointed to be the director of Villa Medici in Rome.
 He became one of Chaplin's mentors.

 She participated in the Venice Biennale in 1914 and in the Paris Salon in 1922 and thereafter.
 She befriended French author André Gide and followed painter Maurice Denis, founder of the Nabis movement, whom she met in Florence in 1912.